 Common Skin Problems Caused by Cocaine Abuse

-Cocaine can also make you more inclined to suffer from skin picking disorder, therefore, increasing the possibility of infection and damage.
-Individuals who abuse coke or meth shows signs of dermatillomania – an obsession with picking at the skin.
+Cocaine can also make you more inclined to suffer from skin-picking disorder, increasing the possibility of infection and damage.
+Individuals who abuse coke or meth show signs of “dermatillomania” – an obsession with picking at the skin.

 Sometimes they have the sensation of bugs crawling on or in their skin, called delusions of parasitosis.
-There are coke users who use needles and blades to cut their skin open to remove the bugs.
-Other times, coke users just have itching or tingling on their skin, resulting in deep scratches and excoriations.
+Some coke users use needles and blades to cut their skin open to remove the bugs.
+Other times, coke users have itching or tingling on their skin, resulting in deep scratches and excoriations.

 Vasculitis and Retiform Purpura

-- It is damage to the blood vessels due to inflammation.
+It is damage to the blood vessels due to inflammation.
 This causes a dark, speckled pattern on the skin.
 Vasculitis can lead to a condition known as Retiform Purpura.
 Retiform Purpura is a more intense version of Vasculitis.
-Fortunately, this type of bruising and ulceration is reversible when it comes to cocaine use.
+Fortunately, this type of bruising and ulceration is reversible regarding cocaine use.
 Your body will slowly recover if you quit using the drug.

 Treatment For Cocaine Addiction

 Millions of people in the United States use cocaine each year.
 At least one million live with a cocaine use disorder.
 Treatment for cocaine addiction generally begins with cocaine detox, followed by an inpatient rehab program.
-The physical treatment begins with removing the toxic effects of cocaine from the body, known as detoxification or “detox.”
-In order to successfully handle cocaine withdrawal symptoms, supervised and medically-assisted detox is recommended.
-Cocaine withdrawal can range from a few days to months—the risk of returning to use increases during this time as the body attempts to rebalance.
+Physical therapy starts with removing the toxic effects of cocaine from the body, known as detoxification or “detox.”
+To successfully handle cocaine withdrawal symptoms, supervised and medically-assisted detox is recommended.
+Cocaine withdrawal can range from a few days to months—the risk of returning to use increases as the body attempts to rebalance.

 Treatment for cocaine addiction may include: